 The World War II Era affected Nain as it did the rest of the country.
 Though the church carried on its gospel work as usual during this time, it was a period of reduced activity and social fellowship.
 Nain had several men and also some women who served in the War, and nine of its members died serving.

 When the war ended, Nain was blessed again with growth.
 The congregation found itself with the “problem” or running out of space to accompany its worshipers.
-Sunday school classes were held just a few feet apart and in any available space-even the furnace room.
+Sunday School classes were held just a few feet apart and in any available space-even the furnace room.
 Space planned for fifty students was being used to accommodate 225!

 Since the current church building was on the site they planned to build on, the members of Nain had to figure out where they would worship while construction was taking place.
-Nain decided to move its current church building across the alley to a lot the had previously purchased.
+Nain decided to move its current church building across the alley to a lot they had previously purchased.

 On April 22, 1956, the ground-breaking ceremony for contruction of the new church was held after the 10:30 a.m. service.
 Immediately that week after the ground-breaking, excavating machines showed up and the process of building a new church was officially underway.